SteveTenadjang/SteveTenadjang/README.md

 ### Hi there, I'm TENADJANG STEVE - aka TENA$ STEVE 👋

-## I'm a Young, Energic, and Dterminded Developer!!
+## I'm a Young, Energic, and Determinded Developer!!

 - 🔥 I’m currently learning everything 😅
 - 👯 I’m looking to collaborate with other content creators